SirX7/wordDFN/README.md

 cd /path/to/wordDFN/dist
 pip3 install worddfn-x.x.x-py3-none-any.whl
 ```

+---

 ## Credits
 This project uses:
 [wordnik](https://www.wordnik.com/) API.
 [pyperclip](https://pypi.org/project/pyperclip/#description) to help manage the clipboard see [pyperclip repo](https://github.com/asweigart/pyperclip).
 [xclip](https://github.com/astrand/xclip) as system dependency use by pyperclip.

+---

 ## License
-This project is licensed under the terms of the [GPLv3 license](#).
+This project is licensed under the terms of the [MIT license](#LICENSE).

+### WORDNIK API
 This project also respects and acknowledge the TOS of [wordnik API](https://developer.wordnik.com/terms).